apache/maven-site/content/markdown/run.md

     mvn clean deploy site-deploy

 Just creating the package and installing it in the local repository for re-use from other projects can be done with

+    mvn install

+And if you don't expect to re-use from other projects, use

     mvn verify